callumks/coldpilot-dashboard/README.md

 # Coldpilot Dashboard

-A modern, dark-themed React dashboard for managing cold outreach campaigns.
-Built with React, TypeScript, and TailwindCSS, inspired by Framer's Cadence template aesthetic.
+**Private Repository - Not for Public Use**

+The official dashboard application for Coldpilot - an AI-powered cold outreach platform.
+This repository contains proprietary code and is not intended for public use, distribution, or contribution.

+Built with Next.js, TypeScript, TailwindCSS, and Prisma.

 ## Features